Fostering Service Statement of Purpose

 Long term

-Bridging or task centred care
+Bridging or task centered care

 Short breaks for children in our care